EGI-Federation/documentation/content/en/users/notebooks/_index.md

 ### Notebooks for researchers

 Individual users can use the centrally operated service from EGI.
-Users can login, write and play and re-play notebooks by:
+Users can log in, write and play and re-play notebooks by:

 1. [creating an EGI account](../check-in/signup)
 2. Enrolling to the one of the supported VOs such as